PhilChodrow/PIC16B/syllabus.md

 ## Slack

 This quarter, we'll be trying an experiment: official course communication will happen on Slack.
 There will be channels for announcements, as well as channels for questions and answers.
 This is my first time using Slack in a course, so please don't hesitate to give feedback along the way about how we can improve the experience.

+We'll still be using CCLE for submitting assignments and managing grades.

 <div class="fancy-h1"> Advice,  Letters, and Research</div>